manuelf18/aws-signup-form/docs/github.md

 2. Enter https://github.com/settings/tokens
 3. Here generate a new token:
 ![First Image][0]
-4. Check everything you need (I checked everything), and then "Generate token":
+4. Name the token, check the admin:org permission, and then "Generate token":
 ![Second Image][1]
 5. Copy your new token:<br>
 ![Third Image][2]